-Macarons are sweet meringue based confection made with eggs, confectioner’s sugar, ground almonds and granulated sugar.
-Macarons can be filled with buttercream, ganache or jam filling and then sandwiched to another macaron.
+Macarons are sweet meringue-based confection made with eggs, confectioner’s sugar, ground almonds, and granulated sugar.
+Macarons can be filled with buttercream, ganache, or jam filling and then sandwiched into another macaron.
 It’s truly a French delicacy…

-Last week, I’d looked at some of the macaron recipes online and was amazed to learn that it can be made with a very few ingredients.
-Instead of flour ground almonds are used, ground almonds are first combined with confectioners sugar.
-Since, it’s a meringue based cookie, egg whites are whipped along with granulated sugar till stiff peaks are formed.
+Last week, I looked at some of the macaron recipes online and was amazed to learn that they can be made with just 3 or 4 ingredients.
+Instead of all-purpose flour ground almonds are used, ground almonds are first combined with confectioners sugar.
+Since it’s a meringue-based cookie, egg whites are whipped along with granulated sugar till stiff peaks are formed.
 The ground almond mix is then folded into the whipped egg whites till a smooth batter is formed.
 That’s it, you are now ready to pipe the batter into round shapes.
-Could it get any more easier???
+Could it get any easier???
 It takes only 13 minutes to bake in the oven.
-Usually, two macarons are sandwiched together, any kind of filling can be used in between them.
+Usually, two macarons are sandwiched together, and any kind of filling can be used in between them.

 Follow the recipe and instructions as it is, you’ll be glad that you made these.
 Honestly, these macarons tasted exactly like the ones that I tasted in the pastry shop.
 Yay, doing a victory dance!

 I’ve been talking wildly about my macaron baking experience to my Man non-stop, he might wear an earplug soon 😀